 The need for Affection

-Schutz refers to the need for quality connections as the need for Affection.
-He intimates that we have a desire to be liked and have a sense of psychological closeness, and it is through quality relationships that this need for close bonds is fulfilled.
+This need for quality connections is something Schutz labelled a need for Affection.
+We have a desire to be liked and have a sense of psychological closeness, and it is through quality relationships that this need for close bonds is fulfilled.
 Quality relationships are those characterised by warmth and are expressed with generally non-verbal cues; touching, orienting one’s body towards the other, standing close, and so on.

 These sorts of cues fill our need for affection and are extremely important for relationships.
 These cues help people to become more confident about other relationships and make them build healthier relationships in the future.
-If one lacks relationships that provide these cues, they may end up creating dysfunctional relationships in the future; consider the stereotypical ‘clingy person’.
+If one lacks relationships that provide these cues, they may end up creating dysfunctional relationships in the future.
+Consider, as an example, the stereotypical ‘clingy person’.
 Or perhaps they may start to develop a fear of affection which will eventually stop them from forming affectionate relationships; the ‘cold’ people.
 As we've talked about in other articles, this can happen as early as infancy.
 Once this process begins, it can be difficult to change patterns of behaviour.

 Physical affection and warmth are also super important for our physical health.